Yaslen Clemente Rocks Racy Red Lingerie While Posing On A Furry Stool In Sizzling Double-Photo Update

 Yaslen Clemente sizzled while rocking a vibrant red lingerie set in her latest Instagram update.
-For her Monday afternoon upload, the model shared two images that captured her in the same sexy attire.
+For her Monday afternoon upload, the model shared two images where she was captured in the same sexy attire.

-The first image captured her posing in the center of the frame.
+The first image featured her posing at the center of the frame.
 She sat in the corner of a wall, and there were windows on either side, which allowed an abundance of sunshine to spill over her incredible figure.
-She perched up on top of a furry white chair that added another fun element to the snapshot.
-Her feet fell off the edge of the furniture piece.
-Yaslen had her chest facing the camera, extending her arms behind her head.
+She perched up on top of a furry white chair that added another fun element to the snapshot as her feet fell off the edge of the furniture piece.
+Yaslen had her chest facing the camera as she extended her arms behind her head.
 She parted her lips and gazed at her audience with a sultry stare.

-The next picture saw Yaslen posing in the same spot, but she altered her pose.
+Yaslen was snapped in the same spot in the next picture, but that time, she altered her pose.

 Yaslen sported a red lingerie set that perfectly hugged her curves.
 A tag in the post indicated that her outfit was from Lounge Underwear, a retailer that she has rocked several times in the past.
 It had textured fabric that added another sexy element to her look.
 She wore a bra with supportive underwire and small cups that covered little of her chest.
 The undergarment had solid trim around the edges and a scooping neckline.
 There was a generous amount of space between each side, leaving more cleavage in view.
 Its thin straps connected to its cups with a plastic fastener.

-The model wore her ombre-dyed locks with a center part and loose waves that grazed the top of her shoulders.
-In her caption, Yaslen wished her audience a “Happy Monday,” while adding a single red heart.
+In her caption, Yaslen wished her audience a "Happy Monday" while adding a single red heart.

 Fans have been far from shy about showering the update with love.
-Within minutes, more than 14,000 social media users double-tapped the image, and over 150 left comments.
+Within minutes, more than 14,000 social media users double-tapped the image while over 150 left comments.

 "Thanks beautiful Lady.
 I hope you have a wonderful day yourself," one follower commented.